Building a Quine Streaming Graph: Ingest Streams

 Quine natively reads from standard-in, passing each line into a Cypher query as: $that.
 A unique node ID is generated using idFrom($that).
 Then, each line is stored as a line parameter associated with a new node in the streaming graph.

-!
 Info

-When creating an ingest stream via the API, you are given the opportunity to name the stream with a name that has meaning.
+When creating an ingest stream via the API, you are given the opportunity to name the steam with a name that has meaning.
 For example, you can name the above ingest stream standardIn to make it easier to reference in your application.

 Here is the same ingest stream defined in a Quine Recipe.